Hire ILR Students

 - You may wish to hold a presentation or information session for ILR students in conjunction with your on-campus recruiting visit.
 Limit time of your presentation to one and one-half hours maximum.

-- Enter or update job description in CCNet (eRecruiting).
+- Enter or update job description in Handshake.

-- Become familiar with CCNet and monitor résumé submissions.
+- Become familiar with Handshake and monitor résumé submissions.

 - To assist in filling your schedule, it's important to select alternates, in the event preselected students choose not to sign up on the schedule.

-- Monitor schedule sign-ups in CCNet to see that your schedule is as you expect.
+- Monitor schedule sign-ups in Handshake to see that your schedule is as you expect.

 - Look for frequent email messages from Dottie Carlson, Recruiting Coordinator, and keep in contact throughout the process.